-English, Culture and Communication Studies share with other disciplines a concern for developing traditional patterns of logical analysis and evaluation.
-However, because of the nature of creative literature, the programme is also conscious of the value of developing non-linear forms of thought, intuition, imagination, and emotive perception.
+English, Culture, and Communication shares with other disciplines a concern for developing traditional patterns of logical analysis and evaluation.
+However, because of the nature of creative literature, the English, Culture, and Communication programme is also conscious of the value of developing non-linear forms of thought, intuition, imagination, and emotive perception.
 Such skills are particularly valuable in understanding and dealing with human problems.
 Creative literature is almost always about understanding a concrete human situation in depth, and the effort to find a creative solution to the problems raised.
 Studying and analyzing such problems develop a flexible and responsive intelligence, one well suited to the demands of leadership responsibilities.